luhring/reach/README.md

 ### Explanations

 Normally, Reach's output is very basic.
-It displays a simple list of zero or more kinds of traffic that is allowed from the source to the destination.
-However, the process Reach uses to perform its analysis is extremely thorough and complex.
+It displays a simple list of zero or more kinds of network traffic that is allowed to flow from the source to the destination.
+However, the actual process Reach uses to perform its analysis is extremely thorough and complex.

 If you're troubleshooting a network problem in AWS, Reach's basic output is sometimes insufficient for your needs.

-You can tell Reach to expose its reasoning behind its final determination by using the `--explain` flag:
+You can tell Reach to expose its reasoning behind its determination by using the `--explain` flag:

 ```Text
 $ reach web-instance db-instance --explain
 ```

-This will have Reach provide significantly more detail about the analysis.
+In this case, Reach will provide significantly more detail about the analysis.
 Specificially, the output will show you:

 - Exactly which "network points" were used in the analysis (not just the EC2 instance, but the EC2 instance's specific network interface, and the specific IP address attached to the network interface)
 - All of the "factors" (relevant aspects of your configuration) Reach used to figure out what traffic is being allowed by specific properties of your resources (e.g. security group rules, instance state, etc.)